 EGBA Introduces New Guidelines to Mitigate the Risk of Money Laundering in the Gaming Industry

 The European Gaming and Betting Association (EGBA) has recently announced new guidelines for online gambling operators to prevent money laundering.
 The standards will guide online gambling businesses conducting business and customer risk assessments, suspicious transaction reporting, Customer Due Diligence (CDD) processes, record keeping, etc. The guidelines would be applied to the entire EU territory.
 They would soon become a part of the Anti-Money Laundering (AML) regulation to facilitate the gaming operators to deliver the best outcomes.
-EGBA expects yearly reports from all gaming operators to analyse the performance of the new guidelines.
+EGBA expects yearly reports from all gaming operators to analyze the performance of the new guidelines.

 Swedish Legislators Propose to Increase Money Laundering Penalties for the Gambling Sector

 Swedish legislators are considering increasing penalties for gaming businesses that breach the country’s AML law.
 The proposal will increase the penalty for Gambling Act violations by the same amount.
 Moreover, clients could legally play gambling after accepting several terms in writing.
-Furthermore, the regulator Spelinspektionen has also announced a fee would be imposed on supplier licences owners from July 1st.
-Businesses must pay licensing fees for every licence unless exempted by the regulator.
+Furthermore, the regulator Spelinspektionen has also announced a fee would be imposed on supplier licenses owners from July 1st.
+Businesses must pay licensing fees for every license unless exempted by the regulator.

 Australian Government Announces Development of Gambling Regulations Commission